rsdlt/rsdlt.github.io/_posts/2022-09-28-rust-sycamore-trunk-wasm-iterators-vigenere-cipher.md

 There was an issue that in some cases yielded an incorrect decoded text.
 This was because:

-- I left an incorrect number of characters in the `SIZE` constant.
+- An incorrect number of characters in the `SIZE` constant was not updated.
 The correct number is 192, instead of 225.
-- I had an extra space `' '` in the hard-coded dictionary string.
+- An erroneous extra space char `' '` in the hard-coded dictionary string.

-The supported dictionary of characters is not affected.
+The supported list of characters in the dictionary is not affected.

-The issue was corrected in [v0.1.2].
+The issue was corrected in release [v0.1.2].

 ### New features

-In [v0.1.3] I added support for properly displaying continuous space characters and carriage return / new lines  in the decoded text.
+In [v0.1.3] support was added for properly displaying continuous space characters and carriage return / new lines  in the decoded text.

-To accomplish it, I added a new function named `decode_web` that calls the original `decode` function, then loops through the text and inserts an `&nbsp;` or a `<br>` if it finds a space `' '` or a `'\r'` or `\n` characters, respectively:
+To accomplish it, a new function named `decode_web()` was included.

+`decode_web` calls the original `decode()` function, then loops through the text and inserts an `&nbsp;` or a `<br>` if it finds a space `' '` or a `'\r'` or `\n` characters, respectively:

 `src/cipher.rs`

 ```rust
 pub(crate) fn decode_web(
     enc_msg: &str,